All About Aurora Postage Stamp Trains

 Incidentally, all F9-A units are numbered 510, regardless of road name.
 Why?
 It may have to do with the fact that 510 is molded into the number board inserts.

-Since 4850 is road name-specific, the road code included is redundant.
+Since 4850 is road name-specific, the road code on the box above left is redundant.

 Return to: Locomotives